 What Is Accidental Death and Dismemberment Insurance?

-Accidental death and dismemberment insurance differs from life insurance in that it pays out to a beneficiary when the policyholder passes away due to an accident, such as a car crash.
-An AD&D policy does not usually provide benefits if the policyholder passes away due to an illness or other natural causes.
+Accidental death and dismemberment insurance differs from life insurance in that it pays out to a beneficiary when the policyholder passes away due to an accident, such as a car crash, a fall, or drowning.
+An AD&D policy does not provide benefits if the policyholder passes away due to an illness or other natural causes unless triggered by exposure or trauma.

 The following are other circumstances where accidental death or dismemberment insurance coverage may be available, even if there is an underlying illness: